 round humidifier (the Neptronic SKR-40).
 This humidifier turns on the furnace fan when there is a call for increased humidity.
 In other words, the humidifier will operate year round and simply turn the fan on when the humidity drops below the set-point.

-The humidifier dry contact relay was wired to the furnace across the G
+The humidifier dry contact relay was wired to the furnace across the G and R 24V connections.

-the wire remains at 24V while the thermostat Y pin is taken to 0V.
+the fan.
+I've demonstrated the Y contact is being turned on by the thermostat by disconnecting the wire to the thermostat and seeing that the wire remains at 24V while the thermostat Y pin is taken to 0V.
 I've

 temporarily worked around this problem by simply dropping power to the a/c unit.
 Clearly this won't work when it gets warmer outside!

 My question is, is there a way to wire up the White-Rogers thermostat so it doesn't turn on the a/c when the humidifier forces the furnace fan to turn on?
 Or do I just need to buy another thermostat?

 Thanks for any help.